karanpratapsingh/system-design/README.md

 Push notifications are an integral part of any social media platform.
 We can use a message queue or a message broker such as [Apache Kafka](https://kafka.apache.org) with the notification service to dispatch requests to [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) or [Apple Push Notification Service (APNS)](https://developer.apple.com/documentation/usernotifications) which will handle the delivery of the push notifications to user devices.

-_For more details, refer to the [WhatsApp](https://karanpratapsingh.com/courses/system-design/whatsapp#notifications) system design where we discuss push notifications._
+_For more details, refer to the [WhatsApp](https://karanpratapsingh.com/courses/system-design/whatsapp#notifications) system design where we discuss push notifications in detail._

 ## Detailed design